Outline of World History

 2. Permanent settlements emerged as agriculture took root.

-3. This shift paved the way for urbanization and the rise of civilization.
+3. This shift paved the way for urbanization and the rise of civilization (leading up to GT c. -3500).

 1. Cuneiform Script